November 18, 2020

 Now Joseph was a disciple of Jesus, but secretly because he feared the Jewish leaders.

-Truth be told, we don’t really know too many Peter, James and John characters.
+Truth be told, we don’t really know too many Peter, James, and John characters.
 We know tons of Joseph and Nicodemus types.
-They run our towns, our local governments and civic organizations.
-They usher at church, teach Sunday School and generally do what is expected of them.
+They run our towns, our local governments, and our civic organizations.
+They usher at church, teach Sunday school, and generally do what is expected of them.
 We are good, God-fearing, respectable people.
-Our respectability gives us access to both the Chief Priest and the Chief Justice.
-We are as at home in the Chamber of Commerce as we are in the Church.
+Our respectability gives us access to both the chief priest and the chief justice.
+We are as at home in the chamber of commerce as we are in the church.
 And all of this can be quite good.

 Let’s be clear.
-I’m not intending to indict ninety percent of the people who read the Daily Text.
-I’m just trying to get at a critical distinction between crowd level churchmanship and courage based discipleship.
-The difference is respectability vs. real respect.
-We will never stop talking about Joseph of Arimathea and Nicodemus—not because of their high standing in the community—but because they stepped out of the shadows of their secret discipleship and comfortable reputations and did something courageous.
+I’m not intending to indict 90 percent of the people who read the Daily Text.
+I’m just trying to get at a critical distinction between crowd-level churchmanship and courage-based discipleship.
+The difference is respectability versus real respect.
+We will never stop talking about Joseph of Arimathea and Nicodemus—not because of their high standing in the community, but because they stepped out of the shadows of their secret discipleship and comfortable reputations and did something courageous.

-- What is the difference between wearing one’s religion on their sleeve and being publicly associated with Jesus?
+2. What is the difference between wearing one’s religion on one’s sleeve and being publicly associated with Jesus?